Lake Cathie Opening Strategy

 Since that advice was received Council has prepared a new REF that permits an opening once water levels reach 1.6m AHD.
 The opening is only permitted for flood mitigation purposes.

-Council is preparing a Scoping Study which is due to be completed in June 2020.
-The Scoping Study will lead into the Coastal Management Program (CMP) proper which will include a review of the Lake Cathie Opening Strategy.
+Council is currently preparing a Coastal Management Program (CMP) which will include a review of the Lake Cathie Opening Strategy.

 The former strategy suggested that an artificial opening of the Lake should take place when conditions prescribed in the strategy were prevalent such as: